home-assistant/home-assistant.io/source/_integrations/devolo_home_control.markdown

 ha_quality_scale: silver
 ---

-devolo Home Control is a Z-Wave eco system with a Z-Wave to IP gateway in the center.
+devolo Home Control is a Z-Wave ecosystem with a Z-Wave to IP gateway in the center.
 The integration allows you to control devices connected to the gateway.

-## Configuration via the frontend
+## Configuration

 Menu: **Configuration** -> **Integrations**.